If you’re applying to ARU for the first time and you’re from the UK or EU, this information is for you.

 Most full-time UK students can apply for a Maintenance Loan from the Government.
 Some EU students may also be eligible.
 Visit Student Finance England* to get started.

 The exact amount you’ll receive depends on your personal circumstances, including where you live during term-time and your household income.
-Over half of the Maintenance Loan is not affected by your total household income, but the remaining amount does depend on it.

 We also offer a range of scholarships and bursaries.